ucsf-wynton/wynton-website-hpc/docs/hpc/software/sbgrid.md

 level requirement.

-All our [development nodes](/hpc/about/specs.html#development-nodes), including the GPU one, have x86-64-v3 or newer CPUs.
+All our [development nodes](/hpc/about/specs.html#development-nodes), including the GPU ones, have x86-64-v3 or newer CPUs.

 ## SBGrid programs with GPU support